|What is this?|

 "Museums and libraries serve as civic gathering places, bringing together individuals in pursuit of educational resources, community connections, skills development, and multifaceted lifelong learning," said Susan Hildreth, director of the Institute of Museum and Library Services.
 "We are very proud to announce Booth Library as a finalist for the 2014 National Medal.
 This year's National Medal finalists illustrate the many ways museums and libraries can excite lifelong learning and civic engagement."

 IMLS is encouraging community members who have visited Booth Library to "share their story" on the IMLS Facebook page, www.facebook.com/USIMLS, which is accessible here.
-Each of the 30 finalists will be highlighted on a specific date on the IMLS Facebook page, and Booth Library will be honored on March 18.
-On that day, community members are encouraged to visit the site to post comments, photos or videos demonstrating how Booth Library has made an impact on them.
+Community members are encouraged to visit the site to post comments, photos or videos demonstrating how Booth Library has made an impact on them.

 The National Medal for Museum and Library Service winners will be announced in April, and the medals will be awarded during a ceremony in Washington, D.C.
 To learn more about the 2014 National Medal finalists, click here.